splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

                - filter/exclude_logs_from_pod
                - filter/exclude_logs_from_node

 The previous snippet instructs Helm to add filter processor settings to the agent configuration and add them to the logs pipeline together with the default processors.
-The filters exclude logs from matching pods and nodes.
+The filters exclude logs from matching pods and nodes that match the specified regular expressions.

 Save the filter.yaml configuration file and continue to the next step.